Markets

 (Chart powered by TradingView.
 Charts are for educational and illustrative purposes only and may differ from live trading prices on our platform.
 Some instruments mentioned may not be available for trading on our platform.)

 Disclaimer: The chart reflects the analyst's opinion and does not constitute investment advice.
-Past performance is not guaranteed for future returns.
+Past performance is no guarantee of future returns.
 Seek independent advice before making decisions.

 We build these scenarios using the institutional forecast to create bands for 2026 through 2028 as representative examples.
-Treat the bands as stress test anchors.
+Treat the bands as anchors for the stress test.

 Scenario